edumorlom/smile-detection/README.md

 ![Demo](https://raw.githubusercontent.com/edumorlom/smile-detection/main/demo.gif)

+## Install Dependencies

+1. Install [Python](https://www.python.org/downloads/).
+2. Run `python3 -m pip install -r requirements.txt` inside the `smile-detection/` directory.

+## Train Model (Optional)

+NOTE: By default, this GitHub repository comes with a pre-trained model.
+Training a new model will take a while to run.
+Please be patient.

+1. Open `smile-detection/Train.ipynb` with Jupyter Notebook.
+2. In Jupyter Notebook, click: `Cell -> Run All`.
+3. The model data will be written inside the `smile-detection/` directory as `smile.model/`.

 ## How to Run

-1. Install [Python](https://www.python.org/downloads/).
-2. Install Python dependencies inside `smile-detection` directory: `python3 -m pip install -r requirements.txt`.
-2. Run `python3 main.py` inside the `smile-detection/` directory.
+1. Run `python3 main.py` inside the `smile-detection/` directory.

 ## Data